 Move to 1968.
 Eugene McCarthy runs against an incumbent President and gets 42% of the vote versus 49% for LBJ in the New Hampshire primary on March 12.
 It’s only then that Bobby Kennedy gets into the race.
 Commentators at the time declared that Kennedy used McCarthy as a “stalking horse” against Johnson, and I tended to agree.
 LBJ’s declaration that he would not run came at the end of March.
 This was followed on April 4 by the assassination of Martin Luther King, Jr., which ultimately had a profoundly moderating effect on my world view.

-I woke up the morning of June 5 to see the results of the California primary, only to hear the news of RFK’s shooting in Los Angeles; he died the next day.
+I stayed up to see the results of the California primary on June 5, only to see RFK’s shooting in Los Angeles; “seeing” would be overstating, since I heard the shots and chaos ensued.
+He died the next day.
 I knew many people who were deeply affected by his loss.
 I too was at a loss, though.
 While I certainly didn’t wish him ill, I wasn’t having the same sensation, and I was feeling pretty guilty about it.
 Yet, as I watched the days of coverage, seeing people lined the railroad tracks as the train carrying his body went by, somehow I started to emphasize with what those folks felt.

 A few years later, Tom Clay, a radio disc jockey, born in Binghamton, but by then working out of Los Angeles’ KGBS, put together this very odd song, melding the Bacharach-David song “What the World Needs Now” with the Dion hit “Abraham, Martin and John.”
 I’ve written about this record before, even putting it on as the last song on a mixed CD.
 The song starts off rather cloyingly, with Clay asking children about prejudice and segregation, and them having no idea, then segues into soldiers preparing for the Viet Nam war.
 Next, reports of JFK’s and MLK’s death, with this comment by Bobby Kennedy about the latter: “No one can be certain who next will suffer, from some senseless act of bloodshed.”